 The Bottom Line – Does Positive Changes Work?

-Alrighty then, what’s the take on this one?
-We like that Positive Changes has been around for over 25 years and that some people see drastic weight-loss with the program, but the lack of scientific studies proving that their method is more effective than more affordable supplements is the main reason that we have reservations about this one.
+Alrighty then, will you lose weight on this one?
+We like that Positive Changes has been around for over 25 years and offers an evaluation before your first session.
+We’re skeptical about this one due to the science not being solid about the use of hypnosis for weight-loss.
 We’re concerned about the extremely high cost, inconvenience and the fact that many people are unable to lose weight with hypnosis.

 If you’d like to slim down and reach your weight-loss goals, we suggest going with a supplement that delivers proven results at a more reasonable price point.

 Among the best products we’ve seen in 2016 is one called Leptigen.
 Their formula contains four ingredients in a proprietary blend that is proven to help burn fat and improve metabolism on your way to losing weight.
-The majority of online reviews are positive, with customers seeing great results and we can’t find any mention of negative side effects.
+Online reviews show customers are seeing great results and we can’t find any mention of harmful side effects.

-Right now, the makers of Leptigen are making their product available with a Special Trial Offer, which shows just how confident they are that customers will see great results.
+The makers of Leptigen are offering a Special Trial Offer, which shows just how confident they are in their supplement.